A Survey on LLM-as-a-Judge: Improvement Strategy

-Through the optimization based on in-context learning and the model' own capabilities, LLMs have become fairly reliable evaluators which are capable of understanding evaluation task requirements and providing rational evaluation results.
-However, the inherent generation randomness within the black box of LLMs still introduces significant instability to the entire evaluation pipeline, affecting the overall evaluation quality.
-Therefore, optimization strategies during the post-processing stage from LLM evaluators' outputs to final evaluation results are necessary.
-In this survey, these optimization strategies are categorized into three types: integration of multiple evaluation results, direct optimization of LLMs' outputs, and conversion of evaluation tasks from pointwise evaluation to pairwise comparison.
+Through optimization based on in-context learning and the model's own capabilities, LLMs have become fairly reliable evaluators that are capable of understanding evaluation task requirements and providing rational evaluation results.
+However, the inherent generative randomness of LLM black boxes, the fragility of output extraction methods, and potential adversarial manipulations, as noted at the end of Section~\ref{formulation:post_processing}, may collectively contribute to unreliable and unfair evaluation results.
+Therefore, it is necessary for LLM evaluators to design optimization strategies during the post-processing stage from the outputs to the final evaluation results.
+Some strategies opt to directly modify output acquisition methods to extract evaluation results more robustly, while more mainstream strategies focus on designing frameworks that integrate multi-source evaluation results, which mitigate adverse effects caused by randomness and fragility, and enhance resistance to adversarial manipulations.